dcfwight/Data-visualisation/README.md

 # Data Visualization project

+## To-do items
+- Need to go in and update all the d3 code for the new version 4.
+Will not currently work with old syntax.

 ## Installation
 1. Clone the entire directory to your local machine. `git clone https://github.com/dcfwight/Data-visualisation.git`
 1. Start up a local server.
 E.g. `$ python3 -m http.server`